Frequently Asked Questions

 What are your COVID-19 precautions?

 We take COVID-19 very seriously.
 We are considered essential.
 If another quarantine occurs, then we have the option to remain open.
-Everyone must wear a mask at all times in the office.
 While the weather is still nice, we offer outdoor areas for counseling sessions.
-This is an option for individuals who are uncomfortable or unable to wear a mask.
-We also offer telehealth for these individuals.
+We also offer telehealth services.
 We provide hand sanitizer at the door and within the offices.
-Each provider here is responsible for wiping down any doors touched, the bathroom after it is used, and any chairs used in a session.
-We ask that anyone feeling ill remain at home and if you do come back with a positive COVID test to please let us know immediately.
+As always, we will take precautions to keep a hygenic environment for everyone.
+We ask that anyone feeling ill remain at home, because even if it is not COVID then no one wants it!

 Which insurances do you all accept?

 We accept Aetna, Blue Cross and Blue Shield, Bright, Cigna, Crescent, EAN, Humana, Humana Military, Medcost, regular Medicare (this does not include Medicaid), Optum VA, UnitedHealthcare Choice Plus ONLY.
 If you have any other UnitedHealthcare plan outside of UnitedHealthcare Choice Plus, we are unable to accept your insurance at this time.

 What will my co-pay be?